Yandex Cloud

 • Creating a sharded cluster with three shards

-A Valkey™ cluster is one or more database hosts between which you can configure replication.
-Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests and asynchronously duplicates changes on replicas.
+A Valkey™ cluster consists of one or more database hosts, with the option to configure replication between them.
+Replication is enabled by default in any cluster with more than one host: the master host accepts write requests and propagates the changes to its replicas.

-For more information about Yandex Managed Service for Valkey™ cluster structure, see Resource relationships.
+For more information on the Yandex Managed Service for Valkey™ cluster structure, see Resource relationships.

 Note

-• The number of hosts you can create together with a Valkey™ cluster depends on the selected disk type and host class as well as on whether sharding is enabled.
+• The number of hosts you can create together with a Valkey™ cluster depends on the selected disk type and host class, as well as on whether sharding is used.

-• Available disk types depend on the selected host class.
+• The available disk types depend on the selected host class.

-To create a Yandex Managed Service for Valkey™ cluster, you will need the vpc.user and managed-redis.editor roles or higher.
-For more information on assigning roles, see the Identity and Access Management documentation.
+To create a Yandex Managed Service for Valkey™ cluster, you need the vpc.user role and the managed-redis.editor role or higher.
+For more information on assigning roles, see this Identity and Access Management guide.

 Note